 The Act requires an annual audit of investment practices.
-Audit procedures in this area conducted as a part of the audit of the basic financial statements disclosed that in the areas of investment practices, management reports, and establishment of appropriate policies, the District adhered to the requirements of the Act, except the District's investment officer did not obtain the required training.
+Audit procedures in this area conducted as a part of the audit of the basic financial statements disclosed that in the areas of investment practices, management reports, and establishment of appropriate policies, the District adhered to the requirements of the Act.
 Additionally, investment practices of the District were in accordance with local policies.

 The Act determines the types of investments which are allowable for the District.
 These include, with certain restrictions, (1) obligations of the U.S. Treasury, U.S. agencies, and the State of Texas, (2) certificates of deposit, (3) certain municipal securities, (4) securities lending program, (5) repurchase agreements, (6) bankers acceptances, (7) mutual funds, (8) investment pools, (9) guaranteed investment contracts, and (10) commercial paper.
-During the year ended August 31, 2015, the District had no investments.
+During the year ended August 31, 2019, the District had no investments.